Terrance Mitchell: Houston Texans (second stint)

 On March 24, 2021, Mitchell signed a two-year contract worth up to $7.5 million with the Texans.
 He was named a starting cornerback in 2021, recording 60 tackles, three forced fumbles, 10 passes defensed and one interceptions in 14 games and 13 starts.

 On March 10, 2022, Mitchell was released by the Texans.

 New England Patriots

 On March 16, 2022, Mitchell signed a one-year contract worth $3 million with the New England Patriots.
-He was released on August 30, 2022 and signed to the practice squad the next day.
+He was released on August 30, and was re-signed to the team's practice squad the next day.

 Tennessee Titans

-On September 21, 2022, Mitchell was signed by the Tennessee Titans off the Patriots practice squad.
-He was placed on injured reserve on December 22, 2022.
+On September 21, 2022, Mitchell was signed by the Tennessee Titans off of the Patriots practice squad.
+He was placed on injured reserve on December 22.

 San Francisco 49ers

 On July 25, 2023, Mitchell signed with the San Francisco 49ers on a one-year contract.
-He was placed on injured reserve on August 3, 2023.
-He and the 49ers reached an injury settlement six days later.
-He was re-signed to the practice squad on January 10, 2024.
+He was placed on injured reserve on August 3.
+Mitchell and the 49ers reached an injury settlement six days later.
+He was re-signed to the team's practice squad on January 10, 2024.